The Adventures of Tintin: The Secret of the Unicorn (video game): Critical reception

-IGN's Alex Simmons scored the game 6.5 out of 10, writing that "Tintin only has itself to blame for its shortcomings: for every exciting moment there's a turgid interlude which drags the overall experience down.
+IGNs Alex Simmons scored the game 6.5 out of 10, writing that "Tintin only has itself to blame for its shortcomings: for every exciting moment there's a turgid interlude which drags the overall experience down.
 While these distractions are more tedious bore than hair-pulling aggravation there's no doubt their omission would've made for a tighter and ultimately better game.
 By shoe-horning variety into the game it loses its focus, which combined with silly game design decisions—the dogfights really should've been left on the drawing board—and a handful of game-breaking bugs—Tintin crashed on more than one occasion during review—it's hard to recommend this to anyone other than diehard fans of both the comics and the movie".
 Christian Donlan of Eurogamer was a little more impressed, scoring the game 7 out of 10 and calling it "clever and deeply charming".
 However, as with GamesRadar, Edge and IGN, he criticized the non-platforming levels; "all of these interludes provide a little variety, but they're unconvincing in execution and a bore to play through".

 The iOS and Android version of the game received generally positive reviews from critics.
-AppSpy's Andrew Nesvadba scored the iOS version 4 out of 5, arguing that "not only does it bring the aesthetics of the film to life, it pursues fresh and interesting avenues for gameplay (who'd have honestly expected Cut the Rope style puzzles to crop up?) without compromising the integrity of the story it seeks to convey.
+AppSpys Andrew Nesvadba scored the iOS version 4 out of 5, arguing that "not only does it bring the aesthetics of the film to life, it pursues fresh and interesting avenues for gameplay (who'd have honestly expected Cut the Rope style puzzles to crop up?) without compromising the integrity of the story it seeks to convey.
 A great pick up for fans of the series and those after a tight action-adventure title for the holidays".
 Dan Lee of 148Apps scored it 4.5 out of 5, calling it "an extremely enjoyable game that manages to combine multiple genres, yet never feels messy".
 Slide to Play's Parisa Vassei scored it 4 out of 4, calling it "a high-quality game.
 It boasts truly stunning graphics, stable gameplay, and a rich, immersive experience".
-Gamezebo's Mike Thompson scored it 5 out of 5, stating that "Gameloft's pulled out all the stops this time, and the result is a masterpiece of an adventure game, one that combines the point and click adventure elements with the best uses of an iOS device's attributes".
+Gamezebos Mike Thompson scored it 5 out of 5, stating that "Gameloft's pulled out all the stops this time, and the result is a masterpiece of an adventure game, one that combines the point and click adventure elements with the best uses of an iOS device's attributes".